KomoGit/J.M.T.W.C/README.md

 - Insert the URL(S) you wish to crawl,
 - Determine depth of crawl for bots,
 - Press enter and let the magic happen.
+- Database generated is SQLite, use [DBBrowser](https://sqlitebrowser.org/) to check contents of Database.
+It is free and open-source.

 ## Setup
 You are required to Create a folder inside named 'Database',